 For some special programs and classes an earlier withdrawal deadline may apply.
 This deadline will be in the course description.

-Requests for withdrawals must be submitted in writing to the Continuing Education office in person, by email at CEDROP@stlcc.edu or via mail to: 3221 McKelvey Road, Bridgeton, MO 63044.
-Calculation of refunds will be based on the date the request is received via email or the postmarked date.
 A student may receive either a full or partial refund for exceptional circumstances.
-Requests for refunds (exceptions) must be submitted in writing (walk-in, email or written notice) within 10 business days after the class start date.
+For exceptional circumstances, refunds requests must be submitted in writing (email or mail) within 10 business days after the class start date to be considered.
 Supporting documentation may be required.

-At the time of registration, adults 60 years and older may enroll in select courses for a reduced fee.
-Class costs vary.
-View the online course description or contact the Continuing Education office for questions regarding the reduced rate.
+At the time of registration, individuals age 60 and older may enroll in select courses for a reduced fee.
+Class costs are provided in each catalog course listing and online course description.
+Contact the CE office for questions regarding the reduced rate.
 Reduction will be calculated at check-out.

 Senior Citizen Scholarship